aesthetic-suite/framework/packages/core/README.md

 styles via third-party libraries, all the while providing customizability, theming, and a unified syntax.

+Supports both an HOC and hook styled API!

 ```tsx
 import React from 'react';
 import withStyles, { WithStylesProps } from './withStyles';